Cominotto

-Cominotto (Kemmunett), sometimes referred to as Cominetto, is an uninhabited Mediterranean island off the northern coast of Gozo, Malta.
-It is located near the eponymous larger island of Comino and is part of the Maltese archipelago.
+Cominotto (Kemmunett), sometimes referred to as Cominetto, is an uninhabited Mediterranean island off the northwestern coast of Comino, itself located between the two main Maltese islands of Gozo and Malta.
+It is located just off the eponymous larger island of Comino and is part of the Maltese archipelago.
 Measuring 0.25 km² in area, it is the largest uninhabited island in Malta.

 Geography

 The island has a rugged coastline and rocky terrain.
 It is home to several species of seabirds and predatory rats.
 Adjacent to Cominotto lies the Blue Lagoon, a popular destination for tourists in the Maltese archipelago.
 Due to its ecological importance, Cominotto is part of a Special Protection Area.

 History

 Cominotto was used by the Romans as a hunting ground.
 In more recent centuries, the island has been uninhabited.